 You must report incidents to AHCA within 24 hours of it happening.
 You must report all serious incidents, such as those listed below, immediately.
 This allows us to quickly access the risk and address liability.
 Examples of adverse and serious incidents include:

-Care provider contracts include the obligation to participate in quality management inquiries upon request from the clinical quality analyst.
+Care provider contracts include the obligation to participate in quality management inquiries upon request.

 Links to resources for the latest ICD guidelines and MRA resources are available online at mypreferredprovider.com.

 The American Medical Association (AMA) and the CMS update procedure codes quarterly, with the largest volume effective January 1 of each year.
 CPT and HCPCS codes may be added, deleted or revised to reflect changes in health care and medical practices.

 If a claim is submitted with an invalid or deleted procedure code, it will be denied or returned.
 A valid procedure code is required for claims processing.

 We encourage you to purchase current copies of CPT and HCPCS reference guides.
 You may access CPT, HCPCS and ICD-10 coding resources and materials at the American Medical Association’s website, ama-assn.org.